 Consider the “TESLA” chart below, where we notice many gaps:

 Moreover, in an effort to ensure better risk management, we can calculate potential entry and exit points by relying on an easy gap trading strategy.
 Simply, we need to identify gaps between opening and closing prices on a trading chart.
 Where the price moves sharply and there are volatile actions.
 Then we will use this gap to develop an appropriate gap trading strategy by taking the height of the gap and projecting it to identify the possible target.
+The gap signals can be optimized with a moving average crossover as a trend filter.
 As shown in the image below.

 Briefly, we can say that gaps are “a no price”.
 However, analyzing them can provide strong and significant signals in the financial markets.
 So, to guarantee a good gap trading experience, we can try to learn their types and follow the trigger of their appearance (like news, financial reports, etc…).
 Also, we can try some gap trading strategies as we mention in this lecture earlier.